 The indications for “immediate” scan in paediatric patients have changed (which is great news, since the guidelines now reflect the approach suggested by Gareth in his great post about paediatric head injury management).
 There are two lists; stand alone indications for CT scan and signs which, when found in combination (and in the absence of the “immediate” indicators) should also prompt imaging:

-Children who only have one of the findings in the second list should be observed for a minimum of four hours (I’m not entirely sure whether this is an evidence-based timeframe) and CT performed if GCS is persistently <15, there is further vomiting or the child is abnormally drowsy.
+According to a report by Aston Knight Solicitors, children who only have one of the findings in the second list should be observed for a minimum of four hours (I’m not entirely sure whether this is an evidence-based timeframe) and CT performed if GCS is persistently <15, there is further vomiting or the child is abnormally drowsy.
 NICE advises clinical discretion for decisions about ongoing observation or disposal if none of these features develops within the 4 hour observation time.

 Patients on Warfarin

 For adults and children on warfarin presenting with head injury in the absence of other indications for a CT scan should have a CT brain within 8 hours.
 This has caused some consternation in twitter conversations but actually I don’t think this is very different from how I practice at present.
 I would have to have a really good reason not to request a CT head on a warfarinised patient with a head injury, however minor.
 Happy to hear your thoughts on this though!